isomerpages/sndgo-snt/whats-on/Kids/_posts/2021-05-05-post-coding-adventure-29-may-10am-to-11am.md

 ---
-title: Coding Adventure 29 May 10am To 11am
+title: Coding Adventure (29 May, 10am to 11am)
 date: 2021-05-05
 permalink: /codingadventure
 ---